 The dark shade of the front part of its body extends down its back and down its breast and its wings have a faint dark stripe.
 One distinguishing trait of the Steller Jay is the vertical blue eyebrows present above each eye of the adult bird.
 The male and female jays look alike.

-They generally like to build their nests in dense coniferous forests.
-Both the male and the female birds help to build the cup like nest from moss, twigs, weeds, and leaves, held together with mud.
+The steller jay generally likes to build its nests in dense coniferous forests.
+Both the male and the female birds help to build the cup-like nest from moss, twigs, weeds and leaves held together with mud.
 The linings for the nest are normally provided by rootlets, pine needles, and other fine material.

 Steller Jays form monogamous pair bonds that last for a long time.
 Once mated, the pair always move around their territory together.
 They help one another build their nest and while the female is incubating the male bird guards the nest and his partner.
 Once the eggs are hatched, both the male and female provide the young birds with food.
 The male bird guides his offspring as they learn how to fly.